 Competitors will be assigned to either the Aka (Red) or Shiro (White) side of the ring.
 They will stand at their color spot on the edge of the ring opposite the Chief Official.
 They will be motioned into the ring by the chief and stand on their spots in the ring.

 Competitors will perform a kata randomly selected by the chief judge.
-The possible katas are Heian 1-5 and Tekki Shodan.
+The possible katas are Heian/Pinan 1-5 and Tekki/Naihanchi Shodan.